smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 The intent received in onSdlEnabled will have a PendingIntent extra that will allow you start the SdlService from the context of the active SdlRouterService.
 !!!

+The example below shows logic for starting your service that supports all Android versions:

 ```java
 public class SdlReceiver extends SdlBroadcastReceiver {